Release date: July 8, 2013

 30:30

-Annalee Newman (1909-2000) was married to Abstract Expressionist painter Barnett Newman .
+Annalee Newman (1909–2000) was married to Abstract Expressionist painter Barnett Newman .
 She was an active partner in her husband's artistic endeavors.
-In the early 1980's she established the Barnett Newman Foundation, which holds his archive and library.
-Read her New York Times obituary here.
-Barnett Newmann painted one of the major works of religious-themed art of the twentieth century, his Stations of the Cross.
-Explore this series of paintings on the National Gallery of Art website.
+In the early 1980s she established the Barnett Newman Foundation, which holds his archive and library.
+Barnett Newman’s Stations of the Cross is considered one of the major works of religious-themed art of the twentieth century.

-Eloise Spaeth (1902-98) was an art collector, author, and booster of American art.
+Eloise Spaeth (1902–1998) was an art collector, author, and booster of American art.
 She was active in the American Federation of Art, where she served as traveling exhibitions chairwoman, and was deputy commissioner of the American Pavilion at the 1952 Venice Biennale.
 She formed a significant art collection with her husband, Otto, who served as vice president of the Whitney Museum of American Art.
-Of note for this conversation, Spaeth helped review Thomas Merton's manuscript for a proposed book entitled, Art and Worship, although (in part due to her advice) Merton ultimately did not publish the book.
-Read Eloise Spaeth's New York Times obituary here.
-Read excerpts from an account of the writing of Art and Worship here.
+Of note for this conversation, Spaeth helped review Trappist monk Thomas Merton’s manuscript for a proposed book entitled, Art and Worship, although (in part due to her advice) Merton ultimately did not publish the book.

-See the discussion about Alfred Barr and Paul Tillich above at 3:10.
+35:40 See the discussion about Alfred Barr and Paul Tillich above, at 3:10.

 37:15